 We had a nice time eating and chatting with Roland.
 He was so kind that he brought us to Sealey’s Inn where we will spend the night with.

 We woke up early and took a morning walk along the brown shore of Sipalay.
 It was a clear, calm morning and it was so tempting to swim.
 But we have to catch up with our call time with Roland at 7:00 am so after a few minutes of savoring the quiet moment at the beach, we went back at Sealey’s Inn and ate fast.
 Our breakfast meal: two tapsilog with two 2-in-1 coffee (Php170).

 Places we explored:

 Perth Paradise Resort is the top tourist attraction in Sipalay City because of its impressive cliff view and its easy access coming from the main road.
 It’s good that we came so early because the pool was not packed by bathers yet.
 Indeed the view in the infinity pool was really amazing.

-But the pool wasn’t big as I expected.
+But the pool wasn’t as big as I expected.
 It cannot accommodate a large assembly of bathers.
 Before it gets crowded, we hastily dipped into the water and found so much delight watching the view.
-I never imagine that Siplay has these amazing islets which look like Hershey’s chocolate from afar.
+I never imagine that Sipalay has these amazing islets which look like Hershey’s chocolate from afar.

 Entrance Fee: Php80 – for adults and children

 Infinity Pool – Php100 – until 10:00 pm only

 Contact Number: 0946-0590076